nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `edit 1 c/CS2106`<br>
       Expected: The first contact is updated with the new course code.
 Details of the updated contact shown in the status message.
-The person card in the UI is updated.
    2. Test case: `edit 0 c/CS2106`<br>
       Expected: No person is updated.
 Error details shown in the status message.
 Status bar remains the same.
    3. Test case: `edit 1 f/200`<br>
       Expected: The second contact is updated with the new fee.
 Details of the updated contact shown in the status message.
-The person card in the UI is updated.
    4. Test case: `edit 2 f/200 c/CS2106`<br>
       Expected: The second contact is updated with the new fee and course code.
 Details of the updated contact shown in the status message.
-The person card in the UI is updated.
    5. Other incorrect edit commands to try: `edit`, `edit x`, `edit x f/200` (where x is larger than the list size)<br>
       Expected: Similar to 2nd test case above.